 Dip Phty, PGDManipPhty, MM Phty - Masters Manipulative Physiotherapy, Otago University

 Helen has vast experience in the area of sports and manipulative physiotherapy.
-She has 23 years experience in private practice with the last 20 years as owner/director of Physio Performance Ltd.
+She has 27 years experience in private practice with the last 24 years as owner/director of Physio Performance Ltd.

-Helen's area of expertise is in sports physiotherapy, muscle balance assessments, lower limb biomechanics, rehabilitative ultrasound imaging and rehabilitation.
-Functional movement and exercise is an area Helen is passionate about and the development of the Room 2 Move at Physio Performance for functional exercise programmes has enabled the clinic to fully utilise this area of physiotherapy.
+Helen's area of expertise is in sports physiotherapy, muscle balance and body alignment assessments, lower limb biomechanics, rehabilitative ultrasound imaging and return to play rehabilitation.
+Functional movement and exercise is an area Helen is passionate about.
+The development of the 'Room 2 Move' at Physio Performance for functional exercise programmes has enabled the clinic to fully utilise this area of physiotherapy.

 Vicky Clarke-Joyce, Physiotherapist

 Vicky graduated in 2007 from the Otago University and worked as a rotational physiotherapist for the SDHB for a year before coming to Physio Performance where she has worked for the last 12 years.